 The VTAP50 OEM module has been designed to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
+(The VTAP50-OEM is a VTAP50 reader module with a specific built-in antenna.)
 Operation is subject to the following two conditions:

-(1) This device may not cause harmful interference.

-(2) This device must accept any interference received, including interference that may cause undesired operation
+- (1) This device may not cause harmful interference. - (2) This device must accept any interference received, including interference that may cause undesired operation